Table of Contents

 - For food I keep a bag of protein powder that can be mixed with your water for quick calories.
 I also keep a larger jar of peanut butter.
 The last thing I have are survival tablets.
 These things come in different flavors and provide emergency nutrition in case of an emergency.
 They have a long shelf life and work out good for something to just throw in your bag.

 - They look like tin foil and reflect the heat.
 You can use these to line your shelter or to wrap yourself up in to stay warm.
 On the same topic of shelter, I also have a small hatchet and a fold up hand saw to be able to cut wood for a shelter if necessary.
+These can be a great idea to keep you out of the inclement weather.

 - Homemade fishing kit(string,hooks, flies)